Hadamard transform: Hadamard transform in quantum algorithms

+qubits.
+Importantly, neither ancilla qubits nor any quantum gates with multiple controls are needed in this approach for creating the uniform superposition state $|\Psi\rangle$.

 Molecular phylogenetics (evolutionary biology) applications

 The Hadamard transform can be used to estimate phylogenetic trees from molecular data.
 Phylogenetics is the subfield of evolutionary biology focused on understanding the relationships among organisms.
 A Hadamard transform applied to a vector (or matrix) of site pattern frequencies obtained from a DNA multiple sequence alignment can be used to generate another vector that carries information about the tree topology.
 The invertible nature of the phylogenetic Hadamard transform also allows the calculation of site likelihoods from a tree topology vector, allowing one to use the Hadamard transform for maximum likelihood estimation of phylogenetic trees.
 However, the latter application is less useful than the transformation from the site pattern vector to the tree vector because there are other ways to calculate site likelihoods that are much more efficient.
 However, the invertible nature of the phylogenetic Hadamard transform does provide an elegant tool for mathematic phylogenetics.

 The mechanics of the phylogenetic Hadamard transform involve the calculation of a vector $\gamma(T)$ that provides information about the topology and branch lengths for tree $T$ using the site pattern vector or matrix $s(T)$.

 where $H$ is the Hadamard matrix of the appropriate size.
 This equation can be rewritten as a series of three equations to simplify its interpretation:

 The invertible nature of this equation allows one to calculate an expected site pattern vector (or matrix) as follows:

 We can use the Cavender–Farris–Neyman (CFN) two-state substitution model for DNA by encoding the nucleotides as binary characters (the purines A and G are encoded as R and the pyrimidines C and T are encoded as Y).
 This makes it possible to encode the multiple sequence alignment as the site pattern vector $s(T)$ that can be converted to a tree vector $\gamma(T)$, as shown in the following example: